Juliandlb/distributed-ray-cluster/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+For detailed development guidelines, see `ray_cluster/README.md`.